Back to all guides

 8-11 cm wide

 Use for paper bag pockets, glassine sleeves, and stronger focal pockets.
-Leave writing space around it so the page can breathe.
+Leave writing space around it so the pocket does not swallow the page.

 Width Make the pocket about 5-10 mm wider than the insert, so the note slides in without fighting the tape.